Trail Maintenance

 2. Ask your landscaping service to cut the weeds and grasses in your easement to a height of 4 inches or less.

-If we all clear the easements along our property lines, we not only achieve the benefits described above, but we also show our neighbors, friends, and visitors the community spirit that makes Diamond A such a unique place.
+If we all maintain the easements along our property lines, we not only achieve the benefits described above, but we also show our neighbors, friends, and visitors the community spirit that makes Diamond A such a unique place.